open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 ### Attribute limits

-These properties can be used to control the maximum number and length of attributes.
+The following properties can be used to control the maximum number and length of attributes.

 | System property                     | Description                                                                            | Default  |